 Full Body Art Technician Licensing Information

 If you are licensed in another state, you may qualify for licensure by reciprocity.
-If you are not licensed in another state or in a state that does not meet or exceed Minnesota's requirements, then you must follow the instructions below.
+If you do not qualify for licensure by reciprocity, you must follow the instructions below to become licensed.

 To obtain a full technician license, you must:

-- supply a signed letter of affirmation from supervisor stating they supervised you during your temporary license period;
+- submit an affidavit from your supervisor that they supervised you during your temporary license period;

-- supply a copy of a current, legal ID showing proof of age;
+- submit a copy of a current, legal ID showing proof of age;

-- supply a copy of a current course certification (taken in the last year) in bloodborne pathogens, prevention of disease transmission, infection control, and aseptic technique;
+- submit a copy of current course certification in bloodborne pathogens (taken in the last year) in bloodborne pathogens, prevention of disease transmission, infection control, and aseptic technique;

 Length of Licensure: Full technician licenses are valid for up to two years.
 All full technician licenses expire on March 31st.
 The first renewal fee will be a prorated amount based upon the month your license was issued.

 Processing Time: Up to 30 days AFTER application paperwork is considered complete.